MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     - Locate the ValidatePasswordStrength method and review the comments describing security vulnerabilities.
 This code is related to the "Strengthen Password Security Requirements" issue.

     - Locate the ValidateCreditCard method and review the comments describing security vulnerabilities.
-This code is related to the "Fix Credit Card Data Storage Violations" issue.
+This code is related to the **Fix Credit Card Data Storage Violations** issue that you assigned to yourself.

     - Locate the GenerateSessionToken method and review the comments describing security vulnerabilities.
 This code is related to the "Fix Predictable Session Token Generation" issue.